-First and foremost, the pedalboard must be capable of hosting all the pedals in your rig (unless you’re using multiple board).
+First and foremost, the pedalboard must be capable of hosting all the pedals in your rig (unless you're using multiple boards).

 I would advise getting a pedalboard if you're running any more than 3 pedals.
 It will make setup and teardown so much easier and faster for you and the other musicians you play with.

-So the main thing to look for in a pedalboard is surface area for the pedals.
+So the main thing to look for in a pedalboard is the surface area for the pedals.